 - the witnesses

 These investigations may be able to uncover proof that the officer was biased or that the accuser lied.
 Then once the defense attorney presents this evidence to the prosecution, they may be willing to drop the charges right away or offer a plea deal.

 5.3.
 Pre-trial advocacy and motions

 Although most cases never make it to trial, it is important for defense attorneys to prepare for trial:

-It is during this pre-trial period that defense attorneys bring motions to suppress evidence in Nevada.
-These are where defense attorneys ask the judge to disregard certain evidence that is irrelevant or that the police may have obtained through an unlawful Nevada search and seizure.
+It is during this pre-trial period that defense attorneys bring motions to suppress evidence.
+These are where defense attorneys ask the judge to disregard certain evidence that is irrelevant or that the police may have obtained through an unlawful search and seizure.

 If the defense attorney succeeds in getting enough evidence “suppressed”, the prosecutors may realize the case is too weak to sustain a conviction.
 They may then agree to dismiss the charges or reduce the charge.